PromoSquad/promotions/README.md

 For instructions for developers, please refer to [CONTRIBUTING.md](./CONTRIBUTING.md).

+## Running on IBM Cloud

+The service is deployed on IBM Cloud.
+You can visit it at [https://nyu-promotion-service-fall2103.us-south.cf.appdomain.cloud/](https://nyu-promotion-service-fall2103.us-south.cf.appdomain.cloud/).

 ## Run Service by Honcho

 Make sure you have Python 3.8+ and [requirements.txt](./requirements.txt) installed.
 Then, run the following command: